agera-edc/DataSpaceConnector/CODEQUALITY.md

 ### Running SpotBugs with the IntelliJ plugin

 The [Spotbugs Intellij plugin](https://plugins.jetbrains.com/plugin/14014-spotbugs) runs Spotbugs directly from the IDE.
 This is the most effective way to look and fix Spotbugs issues from the developers perspective.
+Running the IntelliJ plugin on a machine with a 2.3Ghz 8-Core Intel Core i9 CPU running takes around 1 minute.

 ![Intellij Plugin](.attachments/spotbugs-intellij.png)